 9. Grab Your Lunch

 Maybe the PACS went down around lunchtime.
-What a perfect opportunity to get the lunch that you would have interfered with your day otherwise.
-Now this PACS downtime is no longer wasted time!
+This respite is a perfect opportunity to get the lunch that you would have interfered with your day otherwise.
+Now, this PACS downtime no longer wastes your time!

 Of course, what kind of article would this be if I didn’t add some shameless promotion?
 Take a look at my articles and learn something about radiology residency lifestyle issues that you may not have ever known otherwise.
 Enjoy this author’s great sense of humor!!!

 Now that you know what to do when the PACS system goes down, you will no longer whine and complain.
-Instead, look forward to this inevitable period of time.
+Instead, look forward to this inevitable period.
 This extra time is a blessing in disguise!!!